Exploration and Production

 Oil sands, such as those found in northern Alberta, are a naturally occurring mixture of bitumen—a heavy, viscous form of crude oil mixed with water, sand and clay.
 Using hydroprocessing technology, bitumen can be refined to yield synthetic crude oil.

 Chevron has a 20 percent nonoperated working interest in the Athabasca Oil Sands Project (AOSP) near Fort McMurray, Alberta.
-In 2012, the AOSP Expansion 1 Project continued to ramp up, increasing daily production to approximately 255,000 barrels.
-In mid-2012, a final investment decision was made on the Quest Project, a carbon capture and sequestration project that is designed to capture and store more than 1 million tons of carbon dioxide annually by 2015.
+In 2013, average total daily production increased to 236,000 barrels (43,000 net) of synthetic oil.
+The Quest Project, a carbon capture and sequestration project, is being built to capture and store more than 1 million tons of carbon dioxide produced annually by bitumen processing at the AOSP.
+It is expected to begin operation in 2015.

 Investing in LNG

 In February 2013, Chevron acquired a 50 percent-owned and operated interest in the Kitimat LNG project and proposed Pacific Trail Pipeline and a 50 percent nonoperated working interest in 644,000 total acres (2,606 sq km) in the Horn River and Liard shale gas basins in British Columbia.
-Plans for the Kitimat project call for a two-train 10 million-metric-ton-per-year LNG facility.
-In early 2013, front-end engineering and design was under way.
+Plans for the Kitimat project call for an LNG facility with two processing units capable of producing 10 million metric tons of LNG per year.
+Front-end engineering and design was under way in 2013, and early site preparation had begun.

 Exploring for Shale Gas

-Chevron is developing natural gas from shale resources in western Canada.
-Chevron owns and operates shale exploration leases totaling approximately 253,000 acres (1,024 sq km) in the Duvernay Shale formation and approximately 200,000 acres in the Montney tight rock formation in Alberta.
+Chevron is developing natural gas from shale in Alberta.
+In 2013, Chevron acquired 86,000 total additional acres (348 sq km) in the Duvernay Shale.
+This expanded our exploration leases to 339,000 total acres (1,372 sq km).
+Chevron also has approximately 200,000 acres in the Montney tight rock formation.
 Similar to shale formations, a tight rock formation has low permeability and typically requires horizontal wells and hydraulic fracturing in order to produce economically.
-Drilling for these unconventional resources continued in 2012 with production beginning late in the year.
+At the end of 2013, these holdings included 316,000 total acres (1,279 sq km) in properties where Chevron has a 100 percent-owned and operated working interest.
+In 2013 a multiwell program was completed at Duvernay.
+By early 2014, nine wells were completed and tied into production facilities.

 High Technology Offshore Newfoundland and Labrador